miriamsemmar/dsc-mod-4-project-v2-1-onl01-dtsc-pt-070620/README.md

 Our recommendation system works by first determining if someone is a new or existing user by prompting the user for an ID.
 If this is an existing user, the system generates 5 recommendations based on their viewing and rating history.

 If this is a new user, the system asks the user to rate 5 movies.
-Based on these reposnses, the new user received 5 movies recommendations.
+Based on these responses, the new user received 5 movies recommendations.

 ## Conclusions and Next Steps